dressupucla/DResSUP-Basics/publishing-platforms.md

 GitHub is also a great place to share/publish your data and other project documents.
 It integrates with Zenodo, a research data repository (CERN), so you can publish a data set, create a release of that data, then archive it and make it citeable with a DOI in Zenodo.

+Open Science Framework (OSF) (https://osf.ucla.edu) - a cloud platform for sharing, organizing, storing data, documentation, etc. for your research project.
+Integrates with GitHub, Google Drive, Box, etc. and has settings for private/public and minting DOIs.
+You can login with your UCLA BOL account.

 If you want to publish web apps and data visualizations, you can use platforms like Heroku (great for Ruby-based) and PythonAnywhere.

 See this presentation here for more info: https://dawnchildress.com/2016/02/27/dhinfrastructure/